InterfaceConsciousness/interfaceconsciousness.github.io/_pages/join.md

 **To apply** submit the following:

 * CV/resume (highlight relevant coursework or projects)
-* brief statement of interest (≤300 words), including why you want to join
+* brief statement of interest (≤300 words, including why you want to join)
-* preferred role and/or project ideas
+* preferred role and/or project ideas[^]
 * optional: writing/code sample (e.g., philosophy essay, Python script, blog post)

 [^1]: The above roles are meant as examples.
-Tasks could also be split among multiple researchers (e.g., there might be one engineer working on VR interfaces, while another engineer works with biological substrates).
+Tasks could also be split among multiple researchers.
 If you did not find a suitable role for you, please do not be afraid to contact us with a specific project in mind (e.g., "I want to study quantum-like structures of the interface because...").
 However, we won't be able to accommodate unspecific proposals ("Hi Prof!
 Have you thought about _x_?")

 **Deadlines**: rolling admissions. **Academic research visits and internships** (1-6 months) also available.
 Please [contact us](mailto:robert.prentner@amcs.science) to learn more.